JulianFerry/deep-music/README.md

 - Contains a JSON file of run configurations for reproducibility.
 For example, [this preprocessing config file](https://github.com/JulianFerry/deep-music/blob/master/src/preprocessing/shell/configs.json):
    - Gets parsed as `$config` in the above preprocessing example.
-   - Gets exported by the `training` stage, so that the state of the data used for training can be reproduced.
+   - Gets exported by the `training` stage, so that the data used for training can be reproduced.

 - Contains shell scripts to test the package locally, with docker and to deploy the docker image to google cloud.
   [Example: training scripts](https://github.com/JulianFerry/deep-music/tree/master/src/trainer/shell)